+To design their homes in the neighborhood, Seattle's elite contracted with some of the city's most respected and well trained architects.
 Eighteen of the nineteen original Millionaire's Row residences still stand, and the architects of all of these are known.
-The two new houses built during the district's period of significance were also designed by notable architects.
-Each house, with the exception of two, were designed by significant Seattle architects.
+The two newer houses built during the district's period of significance were also designed by notable architects.
+Each house (with the exception of two) were designed by significant Seattle architects.
 The other two houses were designed by significant architects that operated primarily outside of Seattle.
+Below is a list of the local architects and brief biographical information.